Needlworks/Textcube/README.md

 * know the port / username / password of your database
 * have the permission to modify webserver configuration.

-### Download

-Uncompress the downloaded file, locate them to the web-accessible location.
-Assume that the textcube location is /var/www/textcube.

 ### Bower

 You can download latest stable version via bower by